Dynatrace/OneAgent-SDK-for-Java/README.md

 	debugOneAgentSdkJava=true

-This will provide additional debug information in agent log.
+This will provide SDK related debug information in agent log.
 Additionally ensure, that you have set an `LoggingCallback` in your application.
 For usage see class `StdErrLoggingCallback` in `remotecall-server` module (in samples/remotecall folder).

 ## OneAgent SDK for Java Requirements